Chapter 10

 By isolation I mean isolation from context: considering the text without its context, ignoring the context either consciously or subconsciously.

-there seems to be tendency even in science, especially in mainstream science to ignore the wider context more or less.
+Although we all seem more or less aware of context-dependence, there seems to be tendency even in science, especially in mainstream science to ignore the wider context more or less.
 Most phenomena that are studied scientifically appear already complex in themselves; adding the narrower and especially the wider context seems to complicate matters too much.
 Here is an example that to many scientists may appear far-fetched, but that illustrates the situation.
 While studying cellular phenomena, a biologist might take into consideration the immediate surroundings of the cells.
 However, normally (s)he would not consider a wider context such as the moon, the sun or cosmic influences.
 Nonetheless, it is known that the moon, the sun and the cosmos may influence biological phenomena.
 For some phenomena this influence might be negligible.
 This would have to be shown through experimentation.
 However, such experimentation seems almost completely absent in mainstream biology.
 In many cases, isolation from the context is even the goal of research, as the following section will show.

 Medicinal Drugs